dankamongmen/raptorial/README.md

 # Differences from standard tools

-## rapt-show-versions...
+## Differences between rapt-show-versions(1) and apt-show-versions(1)

-* neither requires nor makes use of the apt-show-versions cache.
+* neither requires nor makes use of the apt-show-versions(1) cache.
   The -i/--initialize option is neither required nor supported.
 * does not support the -p/--package option; it was syntactic sugar.
   Simply provide a package specification as an argument.
 * does not support the -r/--regex nor -R/--regex-all options; they were syntactic sugar.
 Simply provide a regular expression to use it for search.
 * does not support the -v/--verbose option.
-It does not appear to work in apt-show-versions anyway.
+It does not appear to work in apt-show-versions(1) anyway.

 These options might be added for backwards compatibility, but there are no plans to do so currently.

+## Differences between rapt-file(1) and apt-file(1)

+* neither requires nor makes use of the apt-file(1) cache.
+  The -c/--cache option is neither required nor supported.

 # Design